scgbern/scgbib/README.md

 - [cmd](https://github.com/scgbern/scgbib/tree/main/cmd) — scripts used the Makefile
 - [Linkchecker](https://github.com/scgbern/scgbib/tree/main/Linkchecker) — scripts to check for broken links

+If you need write access to this repo, please contact [me](https://github.com/onierstrasz).
+If you need to update the contents, please check the [instructions](archive/INSTRUCTIONS.md).

 This repo is a migration of the old scgbib repo formerly hosted on the SCG git repo.

 The [search engine](http://scg.unibe.ch/scgbib) is based on a [prototype](https://github.com/AlexandruFilipescu/Citation-Search-Engine) written by